ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

   - Projections Engine

-* Fixed Various Issues with the new Resolver Compiler by @michaelstaib in https://github.com/ChilliCream/graphql-platform/pull/7177
-* Detect Pure Resolver Properly with new Resolver Compiler by @michaelstaib in https://github.com/ChilliCream/graphql-platform/pull/7181
-* Added support for NodeResolvers with new Resolver Compiler. by @michaelstaib in https://github.com/ChilliCream/graphql-platform/pull/7185
-* Remove Pure Resolver Context by @michaelstaib in https://github.com/ChilliCream/graphql-platform/pull/7186
-* Fixed SQLite file access issue on Windows by @glen-84 in https://github.com/ChilliCream/graphql-platform/pull/7183
-* Replaced FieldCoordinate with SchemaCoordinate by @glen-84 in https://github.com/ChilliCream/graphql-platform/pull/7182
-* Apply Class Attributes to ObjectTypeAttribute<T> by @michaelstaib in https://github.com/ChilliCream/graphql-platform/pull/7188
 * Add IBM cost analysis by @glen-84 in https://github.com/ChilliCream/graphql-platform/pull/7146
 * Fixed Resolver Compiler Issue When Only Having a Node Resolver by @michaelstaib in https://github.com/ChilliCream/graphql-platform/pull/7195
 * Fixed Resolver Compiler Issue with Properties by @michaelstaib in https://github.com/ChilliCream/graphql-platform/pull/7196